 Many people point at this era as the start of Commodore’s decline.
 Had Commodore made and sold another 800,000 64s instead of making 800,000 of these ill-fated computer models and liquidating most of them, there’s no doubt their financial results for 1984 would have been better and they may have bled less red ink in 1985 and 86.

 Commodore’s final 8-bit computer model, the 128, contained two CPUs and ran in three distinct modes: C-64 mode, which was mostly compatible with the C-64; CP/M mode, which ran the CP/M business-oriented operating system, and native mode, which was a souped-up 64.
 As the name suggests, it had 128K of RAM.
 Always a controversial machine, the 128 was a reasonable success, selling 5-6 million units.
 It cost $349 without a disk drive.
 Disk drives ran $149-$299 depending on the model.

 In 1986, Commodore produced a model called the 128D, which had a built-in 5.25-inch disk drive and a detached keyboard, giving it a PC-like appearance.

 Commodore 65 / Commodore 64DX

 Commodore never officially released the Commodore 65, designed in the 1989-1990 timeframe as an answer to the Apple IIgs.
-But a few escaped in 1993 so it’s worth discussing.
+But a few escaped in 1993 so this rare Commodore computer model prototype is worth discussing.